 The two boys were caught soon afterward.
 In their possession were thirteen fully loaded firearms, including three semi-automatic rifles, and 200 rounds of ammunition.
 Their stolen van had a stockpile of supplies as well as a crossbow and several hunting knives.
 All of the weapons were taken from the Golden family’s personal arsenal.
-Both of the boys had been raisedaround guns.
-They belonged to gun clubs and even participated in practical shooting competitions, which involve firing atsimulated movinghuman targets.
-Golden reportedly shot several dogs in preparation for the actual shooting.
+Both of the boys had been raised around guns.
+Andrew Golden belonged to a local gun club and sometimes competed in shooting contests.

 School shootings were highly publicized in the media during the late 1990s who ascribed the supposed epidemic to violent movies, television and video games.
 However, violence against students in school actually went down significantly in the late 1990s, throwing into the question the entire theory.